Bilibilizm/GeoFS-Music-Player/README.md

 **Theme switching**: Supports dark and light themes, and only affects the internal style of the plugin when switching.

-**Shortcut key support**: The default shortcut key is M, which can be customized and modified.
+**Shortcut key support**: The default shortcut key is U, which can be customized and modified.

 **Bottom playback status bar**: Display the name of the currently playing song and set whether to display the status bar.